-Travel insurance for skin cancer patients
+Travel insurance after skin cancer

 When travelling to hot and sunny destinations, understandably you will want to take measures so not to aggravate an active cancer or increase the chances of a previous skin cancer returning, but regardless of how vigilant you plan on being, having a skin cancer travel insurance policy that will protect you in the event of a flair up or medically related complication abroad is essential, not only for peace of mind, but to cover the costs if you need to receive treatment or medical assistance.